abejfehr/abejfehr.github.io/_posts/2014-09-14-programming-a-sudoku-solver.md

 ### Box neighbours

-Getting the set of known values that are inside the box of the target is by far the hardest calculation we'll need to do.
+Getting the set of known values that are inside the box of the target is the hardest calculation we'll need to do.

-Basically, it involves getting the starting index of the first cell in the box, and then we can just get the rest of the cells easily by combining 3 small groups.
+Basically, it involves getting the starting index of the first cell in the box.
+From there we can get the rest of the cells easily by combining 3 smaller groups.

 {% highlight python %}